Master of Arts in Reading and Literacy – Early and Middle Childhood

 Students who complete the RLEMC master’s program continue their professional careers in the classroom, take leadership positions such as reading or intervention specialists, and/or continue their educational journeys by entering EdS or PhD programs.

-RLEMC faculty are highly engaged in teaching, research, and service.
-In addition to serving as mentors and course instructors, faculty are involved in various externally-funded research projects, the U.S.-Indonesia Teacher Education Consortium, Literacy Collaborative, Reading Recovery, Crane Center for Early Childhood Research and Policy, and local and state educational initiatives.
+RLEMC faculty are highly engaged in teaching, research and service.
+In addition to serving as mentors and course instructors, faculty are involved in various externally-funded research projects, design and offer literacy programs for teachers and lead local and state educational initiatives.

 Julia Hagge, PhD, Assistant Professor